lcrippa/edipy2-docs/doc/funcs/envinit.rst

 ================================================================

-.. function:: init_solver()
+.. function:: init_solver(bath=None, Nb=None, Nlat=None)

    This function initializes the ED environment for the impurity problem solution, and sets the bath reading it from the ``hamiltonian.restart`` file or initializing it in a symmetric way.
    The function can take different argument combinations.

-   :type empty: None
-   :param empty: If no argument is provided, a bath array is initialized automatically by the module for a single-site impurity problem with the specified bath geometry and number of levels.
+   If no input is provided, a single-impurity bath is allocated, with dimension given by :func:`get_bath_dimension`.

    :type bath: np.array(dtype=float) **or** [float]
    :param bath: If a bath array is provided, it has to be a numpy array or a tuple of floats.
-It has to have a specific length, as specified by :func:`get_bath_dimension`
+It has to have one or two dimensions.
+If it has one dimension, that must be the same as specified by :func:`get_bath_dimension`.
+If it has two dimensions, the first has to be the number of inequivalent sites for real-space DMFT, the second must be in agreement with :func:`get_bath_dimension`.
+If ``Nlat`` or ``Nb`` are provided, this overrides them.
+If the provided vector is not in agreement with the global system parameters, EDIpack2 will exit with an error.
     The array is ordered in F convention inside the function.

-    **Note**: if the dimension of the bath is at odds with the global system parameters, EDIpack2 will terminate execution with an error.

-   :type dimension: int **or** [int]
+   :type Nb: int
-   :param dimension: If an integer or a tuple of length 1 number is provided, a bath is initialized with that dimension
+   :param Nb: This sets the bath vector length for each single impurity problem.
+It has to be in agreement with :func:`get_bath_dimension`.
+When this parameter alone is provided, a numpy array of this length will be initialized.

-   :type dimensions: [int,int]
+   :type Nlat: int
-   :param dimensions: If a tuple of length 2 is provided, a bath is initialized with that shape.
-The first dimension is the number of inequivalent sites for real-space DMFT, the second is the bath size for each inequivalent site.
+   :param Nlat: This sets the number of inequivalent sites for real-space DMFT.
+If this parameter alone is provided, :func:`get_bath_dimension` is invoked to determine the bath vector length Nb for each impurity.
+A ``[Nlat,Nb]`` vector is then allocated.

    :return: An array of floats that contains the bath parameters for the impurity problem.
-This is a required input of :command:`solve` and :command:`chi2_fitgf`.
-Its components are ordered differently depending on the bath geometry.
-They are (de)compactified for user interaction via :command:`bath_packaging`.
+This is a required input of :func:`solve` and :func:`chi2_fitgf`.
+Its elements are ordered differently depending on the bath geometry.
+They are (de)compactified for user interaction via :func:`bath_packaging`.
 Specific symmetrization operations are implemented and listed in the :ref:`bath` section.
    :rtype: np.array(dtype=float)